The 8 Absolute Best Bookstores in Washington, DC

 Washington, DC, is one of the most literate cities in North America.
 So is the area around it, nicknamed the DMV, for DC, Maryland, and Virginia.
 If you’re in town, you must stop and visit the best bookstores in DC.
 The area has some of the best independent bookshops in the United States.

-Whether you live here or are visiting, you can spend a day doing bookshop tourism: going from bookshop to bookshop and browsing the shelves, looking for your favorite author or a surprise hidden gem published by an indie press.
-And then stop by some historical restaurants in DC after all is said and done with your new reads in tow.
+Whether you live here or are visiting, you can spend a day doing bookshop tourism.
+Go from bookshop to bookshop browsing the shelves, look for your favorite author or find a surprise hidden gem published by an indie press.
+And then stop by some historical restaurants in DC after all is said and done to find a seat and enjoy your new reads.

 man looking through a book